 The Winter Lake is available to stream and buy from 15th March.

-If you travel to Loughareema in County Antrim, Northern Ireland, you are bound to stumble upon the mysterious vanishing lake – a geological fascination that can appear full of water or arid.
-Ghostly tales, superstition and fear, surround its place at the heart of community life; however, its fluctuating level is due to the underground rivers beneath its surface.
-Here its dark waters are sucked into a series of natural drainage systems before refilling.
-It’s easy to see why this rare natural phenomenon has created such fascination over the years; after all, any lake that sucks its secrets below is bound to have more than a few stories to tell.
+If you travel to Loughareema in County Antrim, Northern Ireland, you are bound to stumble upon the mysterious vanishing lake – a geological fascination that can appear full of water one day and arid the next.
+Ghostly tales, superstition and fear, have surrounded the lake for generations, yet its fluctuating level is due to the underground rivers that feed it.
+Its dark waters are sucked into a series of natural drainage systems before refilling its secrets below.
+It is, therefore, fitting that this is the location for Phil Sheerin’s, The Winter Lake, a compelling, engaging and taut thriller.

 Tom (Anson Boon) and his mother, Elaine (Charlie Murphy), have escaped a mysterious and tragic past by running to an old rundown Irish farmhouse owned by Elaine’s grandfather.
 While the reason they ran has something to do with Tom, it’s a subject off-limits for them both as they settle into a reclusive life.
 However, it is not long before Elaine and Tom meet their neighbours, Ward (Michael McElhatton) and his daughter Holly (Emma Mackey).
 But while Holly takes Tom under her wing and Elaine becomes friendly with Ward, secrets bubble under the surface, longing to rise from the deep.